SU_A_27

 [r] That was by plane.

-[i] Ah also by plane.
+[i] AH also by plane.

 [r] Yes also by plane.
 That was official.